MoamenAlaa0/WUZZUF_WebScarping/README.md

 # :pick: WUZZUF Web Scraping
 Hi there :wave:, this project about scraping [Wuzzuf](https://wuzzuf.net/jobs/egypt) website by applying two different web scraper versions.
-The first version was my first time doing web scraping, and after two weeks with hard working by reading in web scraping and applying some small projects like [YouTube comments](https://github.com/MoamenAlaa0/YouTube_Comments_WebScraping) and [Amazon reviews](https://github.com/MoamenAlaa0/Amazon_WebScraping) scraping, I have returned to implement the second version.
+The first version was my first time doing web scraping, and after two weeks with hard working by reading in web scraping and applying some small projects like [YouTube comments](https://github.com/MoamenAlaa0/YouTube_Comments_WebScraping), [Amazon reviews](https://github.com/MoamenAlaa0/Amazon_WebScraping) and [SEC Filings Tables](https://github.com/MoamenAlaa0/SEC-Web_Scraping) scraping, I have returned to implement the second version.

 - Version :one: using: BeautifulSoup and Selenium